eshwes01/FoodQuiz/README.md

 ## 1. Target Audience

-  This food quiz website is aiming for the people who loves both food and quiz.
-As part of the marketing strategy this quiz can enhance user to visit the page frequently and get the reward.
+  This **Food Quiz** website is aiming for the people who loves both food and quiz.
+As part of the marketing strategy this quiz can enhance user to visit the page frequently in order to receive the reward.

 ## 2. USER STORIES
 1. As a **User** I can be able find the Start button for starting the quiz **